Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Abstract

 \section{Abstract}

 The one-fifth success rule is one of the best-known and most widely accepted techniques to control the parameters of evolutionary algorithms.
-While it is often applied in the literal sense, a common interpretation sees the one-fifth success rule as a family of success-based updated rules that are determined by an update strength $F$ and a success rate $s$.
-We analyze in this work how the performance of the (1+1) Evolutionary Algorithm (EA) on LeadingOnes depends on these two hyper-parameters.
+While it is often applied in the literal sense, a common interpretation sees the one-fifth success rule as a family of success-based updated rules that are determined by an update strength $F$ and a success rate.
+We analyze in this work how the performance of the (1+1) Evolutionary Algorithm on LeadingOnes depends on these two hyper-parameters.
 Our main result shows that the best performance is obtained for small update strengths $F=1+o(1)$ and success rate $1/e$.
-We also prove that the running time obtained by this parameter setting is asymptotically optimal among all dynamic choices of the mutation rate for the (1+1) EA, up to lower order error terms.
-We show similar results for the resampling variant of the (1+1) EA, which enforces to flip at least one bit per iteration.
+We also prove that the running time obtained by this parameter setting is, apart from lower order terms, the same that is achieved with the best fitness-dependent mutation rate.
+We show similar results for the resampling variant of the (1+1) Evolutionary Algorithm, which enforces to flip at least one bit per iteration.